 The Track has totally disappeared between Southern Cross and Duladgin and, in any case, following it would be extremely problematic owing to the existence of a sturdy, north-south vermin proof fence that completely excludes access to the area.
-Between Coolgardie North Road and Goongarrie Nature Reserve the Track has disappeared, however, there are alternative routes.
+Between Coonmine Well and Goongarrie Nature Reserve only some sections of the Track can be driven, however, there are alternative routes.

 Yellowdine to Duladgin – 15 km